etylermoss/go-music/README.md

 	</a>
 </h1>

-Personal music streaming server, built with modern technology, self-hostable, and fully FOSS.
+Personal music streaming server, built with a modern stack.

-Work in progress, approximately 1/2 way to initial working prototype (i.e actually able to stream music).
+Work in progress, approximately 2/3rds the way to initial working prototype (i.e actually able to stream music).
 Things that are already implemented include signing in/up/out, authentication, scanning for music files (+ a lot of backend groundwork).

 #### Why?

-I was a long time user of Plex for my media collection, however it's interface is woeful for music, I'm not fond of the company direction, and Plex is proprietary.
-Jellyfin/Emby likewise is not really designed with music in mind, and comes with a lot of technological debt (though the Jellyfin guys are great!).
+I was a long time user of Plex for my media collection, however it's interface is woeful for music, proprietary, and the company has a poor direction.
+Jellyfin/Emby is not really designed with music in mind, and comes with a lot of tech debt (though the Jellyfin guys are great!).

 That's my justification for starting this project, I may not finish it but we'll see.
-If you feel like helping out / creating a PR please do so!

 #### Tech Stack

 The following is the current tech stack for the project, frontend unfinished comparatively thus will likely change / grow.

-Backend: Node.js, Typedi (IoC), Type-GraphQL w/ Apollo, Express, Better-sqlite3, TypeScript, Webpack.
+Backend: Node.js, Typedi, Type-GraphQL w/ Apollo, Express, Better-sqlite3, TypeScript, Webpack.
 Frontend: React, MobX, Apollo, React-Router, TypeScript, Webpack.

 ## 🔨 [Building from source](#-building-from-source)